These sourdough blueberry scones are soft and tender, filled with juicy plump blueberries, and lemon zest. Topped with lemon glaze.

 - Whisk together the sourdough starter, egg, and two tablespoons of milk or cream in a separate bowl.

-- Tip the shaggy dough into a clean bench and gently push it with your fingers until it is combined into a dough mound.
+- Tip the shaggy dough onto a lightly floured surface and gently push it with your fingers until it is combined into a dough mound.
 Don’t over-knead the dough, or it will become tough.
-Push the dough into a circle.
+Press this into an 8-inch circle.

-- Use a knife or a dough scraper to cut the circle into eight wedge pieces.
+- Cut the circle into eight wedge pieces using a knife or dough scraper.
 Place the pieces on baking paper and pop them into the fridge while the oven preheats.

 - Preheat the oven to 200°C/400°F.